State Public Health Officer Order of March 3, 2023

 a.
 To be eligible for a Qualified Medical Reasons exemption the worker must also provide to their employer or employer-recipient a written statement signed by a physician, nurse practitioner, or other licensed medical professional practicing under the license of a physician stating that the individual qualifies for the exemption (but the statement should not describe the underlying medical condition or disability) and indicating the probable duration of the worker's inability to receive the vaccine (or if the duration is unknown or permanent, so indicate).

 b.
-Wear a surgical mask or higher-level respirator approved by the National Institute of Occupational Safety and Health (NIOSH), such as an N95 filtering facepiece respirator, at all times while in the facility or home.
+Exempt workers must wear a respirator approved by the National Institute of Occupational Safety and Health (NIOSH), such as an N95 filtering facepiece respirator, or surgical mask, at all times while in the facility.

 10. Consistent with applicable privacy laws and regulations, an employer must maintain records of workers' vaccination or exemption status.
-If the worker is exempt pursuant to section (8), the employer as applicable also must maintain records of the workers' testing results pursuant to section (9).
 For IHSS workers, WPCS workers, and independent registered home care aides, the worker must maintain relevant records as provided in this section.

 a.
 The employer must provide such records to the local or state Public Health Officer, the California Department of Social Services, or their designee promptly upon request, and in any event no later than the next business day after receiving the request.